Nearly 100 world leaders to speak at UN session on COVID-19

 Nearly 100 world leaders to speak at UN session on COVID-19New

 UNITED NATIONS (AP) — Nearly 100 world leaders and several dozen ministers are slated to speak at the U.N.
-General Assembly’s special session starting Thursday on the response to COVID-19 and the best path to recovery from the pandemic which has claimed 1.5 million lives, shattered economies, and left tens of millions of people unemployed in countries rich and poor.
-Assembly President Volkan Bozkir said when he took the reins of the assembly in September it would have been better to hold the high-level meeting in June.
-Nonetheless, he said Wednesday it “provides a historic moment for us to come together to beat COVID-19.”
+General Assembly’s special session starting Thursday on the response to COVID-19 and the best path to recovery from the pandemic which has claimed 1.5 million lives, shattered economies in countries rich and poor.
+Assembly President Volkan Bozkir says when he took the reins of the assembly in September it would have been better to hold the high-level meeting in June.
+Nonetheless, he said Wednesday that the session “provides a historic moment for us to come together to beat COVID-19.”